Azure/bicep/docs/tutorial/03-using-expressions.md

 ## Next steps

-In the next tutorial, we will learn how to convert an arbitrary ARM template into a bicep file:
+In the next tutorial, we will learn how use the resource's **symbolic name** for simple property references and calculating dependencies:

 [4 - Using the symbolic resource name](./04-using-symbolic-resource-name.md)